What We Do

 The RDOS Building Bylaw #2333 applies to the design, construction and occupancy of new buildings and structures including on site preparations, interconnection of modules, connection to services and installation of appliances for mobile homes and factory built houses, and to work related to the alteration, reconstruction, demolition, removal, relocation and occupancy of existing buildings and structures in Electoral Areas A, C, D, E, F and H of the Regional District Okanagan-Similkameen.

 The building bylaw was enacted to regulate construction within the Regional District in the general public interest.
 The activities undertaken by or on behalf of the Regional District pursuant to the building bylaw are for the sole purpose of providing a limited spot checking function for reasons of health, safety and the protection of persons and property.

 All construction must meet current local zoning bylaws.
-Zoning regulates property use (residential, commercial, etc.), setbacks, density (number of dwellings) and height restrictions.
+Zoning describes property use (residential, commercial, etc.), setbacks, density (number of dwellings) and height restrictions.
 For more information regarding zoning refer to the RDOS Planning pages.

 If you have questions regarding information presented in this site, please telephone or visit Regional District Okanagan-Similkameen Building Inspection.

 RDOS Building Bylaw 2333, 2005

 Per the 2006 BC Building Code, Schedule A to Building Bylaw 2333

 Please note that if your building project is within 30m of the high water mark of a lake, swamp, pond or watercourse or top of ravine bank, you may be required to file a Riparian Areas Regulation Assessment with the province and obtain a Watercourse Development Permit before your Building Permit application can be accepted.
 More information on the Riparian Area Regulations is available from Planning Services at (250) 490-4107 or toll-free (for B.C. & Alberta) at 1-877-610-3737.